LillianLuzinsky/VueWithCodeSydney/README.md

 1) Added products details in the data object
 2) Display details list rendering onto the page with the v-for loop
 3) How to write alias to display each string of the details array
+4) How to render a more complex list with dot notation

 ### What I've learned

 1) The expression 'details' from the HTML refers to the 'details' collection from our data.
 2) 'detail' in details is the alias of the element that we're itirating on as we loop through the 'details' collection
-3) We use the same 'detail' alias in the {{ detail }} expresion to loop through each item of the collection
+3) We use the same 'detail' alias in the {{ detail }} expresion to loop through each item of the collection.
+4) I added a new list of objects called 'variants' and was able to display only the color of the variant by writing the expression with dot notation = {{ varaint.variantColor}}